opentracing-contrib/python-django/README.rst

 Django Opentracing
 ##################

 This is an extension for Django that provides support for OpenTracing.
-In order to use this package, ensure that have `opentracing` installed and are able to instantiate some implementation of an OpenTracing tracer.
+In order to use this package, ensure that you have `opentracing` installed and are able to instantiate some implementation of an OpenTracing tracer.

 Installation
 ============

 Run the following command::

-    $ pip install Django-OpenTracing
+    $ pip install django_opentracing

 Setting up Tracing
 ==================